-Carolyn Duhon: Senior Department Administrator.
+Lisa Giron: Senior Department Administrator.
 Serves as the primary business manager of the research, academic, fiscal and administrative functions of the Department of Statistics.
 Oversees the management of the administrative staff.

 Zoila Parra-Castelan: Graduate and Undergraduate Program Administrator.
-She manages graduate student matters, such as admissions, orientation, academics, TA's, registration, payroll, the Ph.D. qualifying exam, and providing information on policy, procedure, and required paperwork for Ph.D. candidacy and graduation.
+Manages undergraduate and graduate student administration, including degree policies, course scheduling, registration, TA's, graders, and labbies.
+Graduate student matters include admissions, orientation, academics, TA assignments, registration, payroll, the Ph.D. qualifying exam, and provides information on policy, procedure, and required paperwork for Ph.D. candidacy and graduation.

 Jocelyn Dayao: Academic Administrator III.
 This position serves as a problem-solving point person for a wide variety of matters in the Department of Statistics.
-The position manages HR and visa processing, plans and coordinates departmental events, assists in the management of department funds, pre- and post-awards, faculty recruitment, promotion and tenure, and handles frequent special projects as directed by the Department Chair or Sr. Department Administrator.
+It manages HR and visa processing, plans and coordinates departmental Colloquia and special seminars, assists in graduate student assignments in iO, assists in faculty recruitment, assists in promotion and tenure cases, and handles frequent special projects as directed by the Department Chair or senior department Administrator.